jat9292/Private-token/README.md

 2/ Then, after registering his public key in the PKI, the Central banker will compute a "mint proof" locally and deploy the Private Token contract by giving to its contructor the total minted supply, the PKI address and the "mint proof".

 3/ More precisely, there are also 3 other contracts which correspond to the 3 zkSNARKs verifier contracts needed for the mint and transfer transactions (see details of architecture in the slides).
-But those are reused for any instance of newly deployed Private Token contract.
+But those are reused for any instance of a newly deployed Private Token contract.

-After the deployment of the new Private Token, transfers between users can happen.
-First, any new receiver should register once a public key under his control in the corresponding PKI, then he will be able to receive or send as many tokens, as many times as he would like and could.
-Note that initially, only the *Central Banker* is registered, however registration is open to any Ethereum account.
+After the deployment of the new Private Token, transfers between users can occur.
+Initially, any new receiver should register a public key under their control in the corresponding PKI.
+Afterwards, they will be able to send or receive tokens as often as they wish (sending transactions still require a sufficient balance, obviously).
+Note that, initially, only the Central Banker is registered.
+However, registration is open to any Ethereum account.

-The Baby Jubjub private key associated to the public key should be saved carefully by each registered user : if it is lost, the user will lose access to his funds.
-On the other hand, if the private key is shared to a third party, then privacy is lost: the third party will be able to decrypt the user's balance.
-However, in this last case, the user's funds are not lost, because each transfer transaction must still be signed by the corresponding Ethereum private key.
+The Baby Jubjub private key, which corresponds to the public key, should be safeguarded diligently by each registered user.
+If lost, the user will no longer have access to their funds.
+Conversely, if the private key is shared with a third party, privacy is compromised; the third party can decrypt the user's balance.
+Nonetheless, in this scenario, the user's funds remain secure since each transfer transaction still requires a signature from the corresponding Ethereum private key.

 # Requirements
 * `nargo` version 0.10.5 **Important**